tembo-io/website/blog/2023-09-20-postgres-16/index.md

 The other bucket of features which intrigued me are the monitoring enhancements.
 While Postgres provides a number of statistics tables with monitoring information, I believe more can be done to provide actionable insights to users.
 As an example, Lukas pointed out several interesting gaps in Postgres monitoring in his [PGCon 2020 talk](https://www.pgcon.org/events/pgcon_2020/sessions/session/132/slides/49/Whats%20Missing%20for%20Postgres%20Monitoring.pdf).

-Coming back to this release, [pg_stat_io](https://www.postgresql.org/docs/16/monitoring-stats.html#MONITORING-PG-STAT-IO-VIEW) has to be the most useful piece of information added to the Postgres stats views in Postgres 16.
-It allows you to understand the I/O done by Postgres at a more granular level, broken down by backend_type and context.
-This means you can calculate a more accurate cache hit ratio by ignoring the I/O done by VACUUM, differentiate between extends and flushes, and separate out bulk operations while deciding which configurations to tune.
+Coming back to this release, [`pg_stat_io`](https://www.postgresql.org/docs/16/monitoring-stats.html#MONITORING-PG-STAT-IO-VIEW) has to be the most useful piece of information added to the Postgres stats views in Postgres 16.
+It allows you to understand the I/O done by Postgres at a more granular level, broken down by `backend_type` and `context`.
+This means you can calculate a more accurate cache hit ratio by ignoring the I/O done by VACUUM, differentiate between `extends` and `flushes`, and separate out bulk operations while deciding which configurations to tune.
 Melanie talks about this and much more in her [talk](https://www.youtube.com/watch?v=rCzSNdUOEdg) and this [blog post](https://www.depesz.com/2023/02/27/waiting-for-postgresql-16-add-pg_stat_io-view-providing-more-detailed-io-statistics/) approaches how you would use this as a DBA.

-Here is an example of some statistics you can see in `pg_stat_io`:
+Here is an example of the statistics you can see in `pg_stat_io`:

 ```
 $ SELECT * FROM pg_stat_io ;